Hgeonsu/Image-Processor/README.md

 # Image-Processor

-Image Processor which can modify several features of image.
+Description: Image Processor which can modify several features of image.

 It was created by using openCV library of c++.